Adeena Karasick

 Dr. Karasick's books are known for having an urban, feminist aesthetic, which is infused with a collage of academic and pop cultural idioms.
-Her urban, Jewish feminist mashups have been described as “electricity in language” by Nicole Brossard and noted for their “cross-fertilization of punning and knowing, theatre and theory” by Charles Bernstein.
+Her urban, Jewish feminist mashups have been described as "electricity in language" by Nicole Brossard and noted for their "cross-fertilization of punning and knowing, theatre and theory" by Charles Bernstein.
 Her books have been received as both poetry and hybrid-genre essays on writing and interpretive technologies and have been used by both English and Media Studies departments in colleges across the United States and abroad.

 Receiving much critical acclaim and international media attention over the years for her work, Dr. Karasick has been featured in more than 120 interviews on European and Indian television and radio as well as South Asian, European, Canadian and United States press.
-Her work has also been featured in a wide variety of national and international journals and anthologies, literary magazines and blog sites and “inserts itself amongst the corpus of texts that are changing, and being changed by, contemporary pedagogies” (Canadian Literature); “proto-ecstatic jet-propulsive word torsion” that “jolt[s] us from zoning out in our comfort zones, challenging our notion of what poetry is, or could be.”
+Her work has also been featured in a wide variety of national and international journals and anthologies, literary magazines and blog sites and "inserts itself amongst the corpus of texts that are changing, and being changed by, contemporary pedagogies" (Canadian Literature); "proto-ecstatic jet-propulsive word torsion" that "jolt[s] us from zoning out in our comfort zones, challenging our notion of what poetry is, or could be."

 Her Spoken-Word opera, Salomé: Woman of Valor, which re-visions the apocryphal figure of Salomé through a feminist Jewish lens [merging poetry, history, theory, visual projections, modern dance and live music drawing from Klezmer bhangra and jazz traditions composed by Grammy Award winner, Frank London)], has been the subject of numerous reviews and university curricula.
-After a series of wildly receptive sold out preview presentations (at The Tribeca New Music Festival, DROM, Pratt Institute and at The Stone), the famed opera debuted in Canada at the Chutzpah!
+After a series of sold out preview presentations (at The Tribeca New Music Festival, DROM, Pratt Institute and at The Stone), the opera debuted in Canada at the Chutzpah!
 Festival in Vancouver, Spring 2018, at The Ashkenaz Festival in Toronto, Sept.
 2018 and at the Oberon Theater in Boston, March 2019.
-The libretto has received tremendous international recognition, having been translated into Italian (by Pina Piccolo and Serena Piccolo) and published in Italy by University of Padova Press and also an English-only Limited edition Artist Book with Gap Riot Press in Toronto, 2018.
+The libretto has received international recognition, having been translated into Italian (by Pina Piccolo and Serena Piccolo) and published in Italy by University of Padova Press and also an English-only Limited edition Artist Book with Gap Riot Press in Toronto, 2018.
 Sections have been translated in to Bengali, German, Arabic and Yiddish.